runeimp/hello/README.md

 Running `time ./hello_arg 'Command Line'` five times for each binary, removing the max and min values, then averaging the the three that are left.
+Times are in seconds.

 | Language | real    | user    | sys     | Date       | Version                                                           |
 | -------- | ---:    | ---:    | --:     | :--:       | -------                                                           |